-So much for joint title!
+So much for joint title killing a separate property claim!
 The Colorado Court of Appeals has issued a new, and somewhat surprising decision, that separate property funds which a spouse jointly-titled still remained her separate property at divorce.

-In Boyd,1In re: Marriage of Boyd, (Colo.App.
-2020) (Unpublished Decision). the Wife’s ex-husband from her first marriage had set up a life insurance policy to provide for the parties’ two daughter in the event of his death.
+In Boyd,1In re: Marriage of Boyd (Colo.App.
+2020) (Unpublished decision). the Wife’s ex-husband from her first marriage had set up a life insurance policy to provide for the parties’ two daughters in the event of his death.
 The Wife then remarried, and during this second marriage her first ex-husband died, resulting in a $2.4 million life insurance payout.

-The wife put the life insurance proceeds into an investment account (referred to be low as the “4500 account”), and made it a joint account by adding the Husband’s name as a joint owner of the account.
+The wife put the life insurance proceeds into an investment account (referred to in the decision below as the “4500 account”), and made it a joint account by adding the Husband’s name as a joint owner of the account.
 During marriage, the Wife would withdraw about $10,000/mo from the account to transfer to the parties’ joint checking account to cover expenses.
 At divorce, the Husband argued that her joint titling of the funds converted them into a marital asset to be divided by the court.

 The trial court agreed with the Wife that the life insurance proceeds in the joint account were still her separate property, and the Husband appealed.